lrc-se/aoc-2020/README.md

 ### Day 22

-Nothing of particular note here, except perhaps the conditional printing and the string `Set`s to keep track of previous rounds in part 2 (which takes several seconds to run).
+Nothing of particular note here, except perhaps the string `Set`s used to keep track of previous rounds in part 2 (which takes several seconds to run).

 ### Day 23

-Using a simple implementation of a linked list to keep the cup ring performant (although the actual performance of part 2 varies greatly between browsers).
+Using a simple implementation of a linked list to keep the cup ring performant (although the actual performance of part 2 varies between browsers).

 ### Day 24